mskian/reverseip-bash/README.md

 - cURL
 - jq (`sudo apt install jq`)

-For Termux Android Emulator install cURL, jq & git packages
+Using this Tool on Termux Emulator? install cURL, jq & git packages

 ## How to use?